On the day my partner and I got married, I didn’t promise him much. Life is long. Uncertainty is its only certainty.

 But it’s a good lesson to learn.
 Sometimes the earner gets laid off.
 Sometimes the physically strong one gets sick.
 As I said at the top, life is full of reversals.
 This is a happy one, though it still unsettles me.

-If you’d told me at my wedding four years ago that Mr. Kitty would be making six figures, I would’ve know that you were The Thing as surely as if your blood leapt away from a heated wire.
+If you’d told me at my wedding four years ago that Mr. Kitty would be making six figures, I would’ve known that you were The Thing as surely as if your blood leapt away from a heated wire.

 If you told me that our household income would be a quarter million dollars in a few years, I would’ve naturally assumed you were Black Phillip, trying to ply me with riches and/or the taste of butter.